 PCORnet is a large, highly representative, national “network of networks” that collects data routinely gathered in a variety of healthcare settings, including hospitals, doctors’ offices, and community clinics.
 By engaging a variety of stakeholders – patients, families, providers, and researchers – PCORnet empowers individuals and organizations to use this data to answer practical questions that help patients, clinicians, and other stakeholders make informed healthcare decisions.

 A hallmark of PCORnet is that the patients, clinicians, and healthcare system leaders are all actively involved in the governance and use of the data.
 PCORnet aims to advance the shift in clinical research from investigator-driven to patient-centered studies.

 The mission of PCORnet is to enable people to make informed healthcare decisions by efficiently conducting clinical research relevant to their needs.

 Who is Involved?

-The PCORnet Coordinating Center, led by the Duke Clinical Research Institute, Genetic Alliance, and Harvard Pilgrim Health Care Institute provides technical and logistical support to all of the CDRN and PPRN networks.
+The PCORnet Coordinating Center, led by the Duke Clinical Research Institute, Genetic Alliance, and Harvard Pilgrim Health Care Institute provides technical and logistical support to all of the Partner Networks.